UnrealRS2/UnrealRS2/README.md

 ## Running
 You must run via PIE (Play in Editor - Buggy) or via packaged build, it will not run correctly inside Rider
-Using this would require a plugin capable of interfacing with https://github.com/UnrealRS2/rl-gpushared-shim
+Using this would require a runelite plugin such as the one bundled in https://github.com/UnrealRS2/rl-gpushared-shim